- The combination of Clubs shall be called the Mid-Yorkshire Sunday Cricket League.

 - A player who has not fulfilled his financial obligations to his past Club will not be allowed to play in the Mid Yorkshire Sunday Cricket League

-- Should it be discovered that an ineligible player or players have played for a Club in a Mid Yorkshire Sunday Cricket League match, all points gained shall be forfeited and maximum points awarded to the non offending Club.
-In the case of a cup match should the defaulting Club have won the result will be reversed.
+- Should it be discovered that an ineligible player or players have played for a Club in a Mid Yorkshire Sunday Cricket League match, all points gained shall be forfeited and maximum points awarded to the non-offending Club.
+In the case of a cup match, should the defaulting Club have won, the result will be reversed.
 In both cases a fine of £10 per player shall be imposed on the defaulting Club.

 - After the 3rd Sunday in September each year, a player moving Clubs for the next season must complete a transfer form from his previous Club certifying that he has no obligations, financial, disciplinary or other to that Club.
 Transfer forms are available from the League Secretary.

-- No junior player under the age of 13 years will be allowed to play in the Mid Yorkshire Sunday Cricket League (See ECB Guidelines).
+- No junior player under the age of 13 years will be allowed to play in the Mid Yorkshire Sunday Cricket League (See ECB guide lines).

 * Players must be under 21 years of age on or before August 31st of the season.

-- Awarded for League matches:
+- Points to be awarded for League matches:

 |a.||Complete win (losing side bowled all out)||6 points|